 Third Trimester Interventions

 You may have several interventions or procedures available in the third trimester.
-Like any procedure, these should only occur with informed consent, which means that your care provider takes the time to explain the risks and benefits and that you can opt in or out.
+Like any procedure, these should only occur with informed consent, which means that your care provider takes the time to explain the risks and benefits, and you have the option to opt in or out.
 An excellent tool for evaluating any intervention is the BRAIN acronym, which breaks down to five questions you can ask your doctor or midwife.

 3-D and 4-D Ultrasounds